geoadmin/doc-tech/docs/layer-metadata.md

 ## Request Details

-To interact with the Layers Attributes service, you need to provide specific parameters in your request.
+To interact with the Layer Metadata service, you need to provide specific parameters in your request.
 This endpoint only has **Query Parameters**, which are optional and modify the behavior of the request.

 ### Query Parameters